 You just need to sprinkle a little Borax into the pots and pans, then rub them with a damp wash cloth.
 Then rinse as usual.

 Fleas are something that you have to constantly battle if you have pets.
 They are miserable for the pets and also miserable for your household if they are bringing them in.

 So you’ll need to sprinkle Borax on your carpets, pet beds, and anywhere else you think that fleas might be hatching in your home.
 This should help you stay ahead of the game of a flea infestation.

 I remember growing up, my cousins would always save the flowers that their boyfriends brought them when they went out on dates.
 Back then, they dried them out in the oven.

-However, Borax can preserve these flowers by drawing the moisture out and not causing them to wilt.
+However, Borax uses includes preserving flowers by drawing the moisture out and not causing them to wilt.
 You just need to mix 2 parts Borax with part dry sand.
 You can also mix 1 part Borax to 2 parts cornmeal.